 Is Drinking Rainwater Bad for Us?

-water-686917_640Although rainwater is generally considered clean, it can carry microbial and viral contamination generally caused by birds, rodents and insects.
-However, rainwater is relatively easy to filtrate and disinfect, resulting in improved quality over other drinking water supplies.
+Refreshing lemon slices in sparkling water with bubbles.Although rainwater is generally considered clean, it can carry microbial and viral contamination generally caused by birds, rodents and insects.
+However, rainwater is relatively easy to filtrate and disinfect, resulting in improved quality overother drinking water supplies.

 The Environmental Protection Agency (EPA) regulates the quality of public drinking water, but not private systems.
 The treatment of rainwater should be equal to that of surface water.
 All collected rainwater used for potable supply must be treated effectively to minimize risk of human health hazards.
 Contaminates need to be removed by filtration and sorption, or inactivated by disinfectant.